mwidjaja1/3pfl/README.md

 If you request an Iron On Patch, [follow these instructions to apply it](https://d3ccuprjuqkp1j.cloudfront.net/SupportImages/PDFinstructions/Iron-On_Instructions_2021.pdf?utm_source=offline&utm_medium=productinstructions&utm_campaign=instructionsheet2022).
 You'll have to BYO Parchment or Wax Paper in Step 3.

-## 5. In a Trophy game where all players are teammates, try to tie 🤝
+## 5. You're strongly encouraged to tie in Challenge Games and/or acknowledge your teammates in Trophy Games 🤝
-In a 2 player trophy game, both players may opt to throw the match so nobody loses trophies.
-To propose doing this, one player must spam the 'Nooo' emoji three times.
-The other player must respond with the 'Nooo' emoji three times _or_ with a 👍.
-If they don't respond this way, this rule is **not** active, it's game on, and this is allowable.
+You're strongly encouraged to tie with your teammates in Challenge Games and acknowledge your teammates in Trophy Games.
+Here's how:

+1. One player must initiate by spamming NOO x3.
+2. If the other player spams NOO x3 or sends a 👍, both players are acknowledging they see each other.
+They must tie for Challenge Games.
+3. If the other player does NOT respond with NOO x3 or a 👍, both players should play normally.

 It is against the rules for:

 1. Both players to agree to help and for one player to use that opportunity to backstab the other player into an easy win.
-2. For one player to explicitly taunt or grief a teammate in a 1v1 game.
+2. For one player to explicitly taunt or grief a teammate in a 1v1 game, even if they didn't agree to tie/acknowledge.

 When this happens, please provide video evidence if you can and report it to @iwidji [on Discord](https://discord.gg/RGzcnXfWhv) or via our [Homepage](https://linktr.ee/3pfl).